Shalyne-K/alx-low_level_programming/0x00-hello_world/README.md

-Write a C program that prints the size of types on the comp it is compiled and run on
+Generate assembly of a C code